NatWeiss/RapidGame/README.md

 RapidGame
 =========

-RapidGame is a cross platform game templating system for Cocos2D JS, Unity, Corona and Appcelerator Titanium.
+RapidGame is a cross-platform game templating system for Cocos2D JS, Unity, Corona and Appcelerator Titanium.
 It can currently output Hello World or a Breakout Clone in your choice of engine.

 The primary goal of RapidGame is to make game development more rapid.